-An employee's KiwiSaver settings are set when creating the employee or can be found under Manage > Employees on their Employment tab.
+An employee's KiwiSaver settings are set when creating the employee or can be found under People > Employees on their Employment tab.

 Complete the following fields to suit each employee: